Frankfanwei/AI4Heath/README.md

 </details>

 <details>
-  <summary>How can I fine-tune my own model?</summary>
+  <summary>How can I fine-tune my model?</summary>
   <br>
   <p>
-Fine-tuning data will be provided on [add later].
-Additionally, we encourage miners to source their own health data for fine-tuning purposes.
+    Fine-tuning data is provided at https://github.com/Healthi-Labs/healthi-subnet/blob/main/healthi/base/data/training.parquet.
+We also encourage miners to obtain EHR data from their own sources for fine-tuning.
   </p>
 </details>